Content Coaching: do it yourself, but don't go it alone

 In my coaching work, the two forces at work are listening and guiding.
 I will spend a lot of time asking you questions, listening intently to your answers, and then asking you more questions so I have a full understanding of your business, personality, and the challenges you’re dealing with.
 Then I'll make suggestions, challenge your assumptions, and ask you to think about your work, your clients, and your market in new ways.
 I’m thoughtful and sensitive, but also straightforward – and you might get a taste of my dry sense of humor.

 In addition, professionalism and commitment are very important to me.
 I don’t flake on calls, I do what I say I’ll do, I communicate clearly – and I expect the same from my clients.
 Our time together will require that you do a lot of work, both in our calls and on your own.
-I’m here to support and guide you, but I’m not above nudging you to do your best, too!
+I’m here to support and guide you, but I’m not afraid of nudging you to do your best, too!

 Most of all, when you work with me, you’ll find someone who takes your passion seriously and is rooting for you all the way.